LoganThomasCS/nextgenMissingAcct/README.md

 ### Analysis
 * Demo
+    * Total accounts: 4,290,951
     * Missing employer accounts: (158,670)
-        * Created daily: average last 100 days: 16
         * Minors (_under 18 today_): 213
+    * No account for guarantor: 143 accounts
 * Prod
+    * Total accounts:
+    * Missing employer accounts:
+        * Created daily: average last 100 days: 16
+    * No account but a guarantor:
+        * Created daily: average last 10 days: 1

 ## Usage
+The Stored Procuder is called csm_missingcct.
+It takes 2 parameters:
+* read_or_load (bit)
+    * defaults to 0 -- reporting on what will be created
+    * 1 inserts accounts and updates practice correlated last_generated  value on system_counter table
+* accounttype (varchar(30))
+    * currently accepts 2
+        * 'missing' -- default
+        * 'escreen'